-Ashleigh Noelle is founder and CEO of Philadelphia-based self-care brand The Wellness Refinery.
+Ashleigh Stewart is founder and CEO of Philadelphia-based self-care brand The Wellness Refinery.
 The business recently opened in a space in Old City where it offers infrared sauna sessions, a tonic bar and wellness market for city dwellers looking to refine and recharge.

-However, Noelle had to put a hold on booking sauna sessions and inviting clients to stop by the store.
+However, Stewart had to put a hold on booking sauna sessions and inviting clients to stop by the store.
 Following COVID-19 mandates, The Wellness Refinery closed its brick-and-mortar store, pivoting to remote and tech initiatives.
 Now, if you're looking for a wellness fix, you can browse products and more online.

-Noelle's path to starting the business didn't start how one would imagine, and with COVID-19 pandemic, she finds herself continuing to adapt and change to fit client needs.
+Stewart's path to starting the business didn't start how one would imagine, and with COVID-19 pandemic, she finds herself continuing to adapt and change to fit client needs.